2014 Albanian Cup final

-The 2014 Albanian Cup Final was a football match played on 18 May 2014 to decide the winner of the 2013–14 Albanian Cup, the 62nd edition of Albania's primary football cup.
+The 2014 Albanian Cup final was a football match played on 18 May 2014 to decide the winner of the 2013–14 Albanian Cup, the 62nd edition of Albania's primary football cup.

-The match was between Flamurtari and Kukësi at the Qemal Stafa Stadium in Tiranë.
+The match was between Flamurtari and Kukësi at the Qemal Stafa Stadium in Tirana.

 Flamurtari Vlorë won the final 1–0 for their fourth Albanian Cup title.